Questions & Answers

 The pavement materials will be varied: porous asphalt for the parking bays, decorative asphalt (yes, it exists) for the footpath, aggregate in the same style as Echo Point paving for the cycleway and feature paving at junctions with locally themed designs.

-1. Will the overhead poles and wires be removed on Lurline Street?
-What happens to the street lights?
+- Will the overhead poles and wires be removed on Lurline Street?

-The poles and wires are currently being undergrounded on Lurline Street between Waratah and Merriwa Streets (March-May 2024).
-Designs for the whole street to be undergrounded between Waratah and Forster have been completed.
-Further funding is required to complete this.
+The electrical infrastructure is currently being relocated underground on Lurline Street between Waratah and Merriwa Streets (March-May 2024).
+Designs for the powerlines to be undergrounded from Merriwa to Forster have been completed.
+Further funding is required to carry out these works.

-The power is already undergrounded up Waratah Street to Katoomba Street and then up Katoomba Street to Main Street (the Railway).
-It is also already undergrounded from Forster Road to Echo Point.
+The power is already undergrounded in the town centre up Katoomba Street.
+It is also undergrounded from Forster Road to Echo Point.

-New streetlights have been designed to meet current standards and will be installed in conjunction with the power undergrounding for Waratah to Merriwa Streets.
+New streetlights have been designed to meet current standards and will be installed in conjunction with the power undergrounding from Waratah to Merriwa Streets.
 This will improve street lighting for the block.

 The existing slope along the seven blocks of the project is a relatively easy grade which explains why the street is already the most walked and cycled route between the town and escarpment.